unisonweb/unisonweb-org/src/data/transcripts/ability-tutorial.md

 # Using abilities

 OK, let's get started.
-We're going to return to the example from the [Introduction](#introduction)  TODO check link, but step through it more thoroughly.
+We're going to return to the example from the [Introduction](#introducing-abilities), but step through it more thoroughly.

 Here's the declaration of the `SystemTime` ability, which lets us write code that can read the system clock.